alwaysvitorious/intrinsic/docs/pipeline.md

      disk (`balance_chunk`, `income_chunk`, `cashflow_chunk`).

 The Chunker scans the document with a sliding window, looking for keywords associated with each financial section.
-It tries English indicators first, then retries in Spanish if not enough hits are found.

 - Normalizes text (lowercase, strips accents) for better matching.
 - Slides a window over the content with overlap to avoid missing context.